- The Pitfalls of a Guitar Ambition

 This child started playing the guitar at nine years old.
 He had no particular talent and, by all appearances, no particular desire to learn: he did not practice outside of lessons and he treated his guitar in such a casually offhand manner that it risked being ruined.

 Yet his teacher welcomed him for lessons every week, pocketing the fee and giving only a bit of guidance or advice.
 And neither Devon nor Jessica realised that, by this point in his guitar playing career, he should have been able to play a major chord, a barre chord, or arpeggio.

-If your child’s prospective teacher is more interested in collecting fees than ensuring his pupils learn; you would be best off finding a different teacher.
+If your child's prospective teacher is more interested in collecting fees than ensuring his pupils learn; you would be best off finding a different teacher.
 Don't expect free guitar lessons, of course, as guitar teachers need to make a living themselves - but the money shouldn't be the only thing here.

 In order to benefit from everything guitar lessons have to offer your child, it’s best to interview several teachers and check out several venues where your child might learn well.